 World stock markets fell after Wall Street retreated from record highs on Monday.

-The gold price in Euros dropped through €900 per ounce for the first time since July 2010.
+price in Euros dropped through €900 per ounce for the first time since July 2010.

 Silver failed to match the gold price rally, hitting a new 5-month low of $19.09 per ounce.